GoodHatsLLC/ScopeKit/README.md

 ### Worker

-Workers are a convenience handler for simple Combine routines which should not be able to have sub-routines.
+The [`Worker`](https://github.com/GoodHatsLLC/ScopeKit/blob/main/Sources/ScopeKit/Worker.swift) is a convenience super-class for simple Combine routines which should not be able to have sub-routines.
 They're effectively single-level Scopes.